jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

     - Count nouns (how many?) should be plural unless the singular form is common in the domain
     - Mass nouns (how much?) should be singular unless users regard the noun as a class with >1 member
     - Regardless, abstract concepts and unique entities are singular
-    - Rarely, singular and plural forms denote process and product, so both may appear (qualified) in the CV
+    - Singular and plural forms of a noun may denote different concepts, so both may appear (qualified) in the CV

 ##### Typographic forms

-- **Capitalization:** Don't capitalize unless it's a proper noun.
+- **Capitalization:** don't capitalize unless it's a proper noun
-- **Punctuation:** Minimize because it can interfere with sorting, searching, etc. Definitely reserve parentheses for glosses.
-Use apostrophes for possessives.
+- **Punctuation:** minimize because it can interfere with sorting, searching, etc.
+    - Reserve parentheses for qualifiers
+    - Use apostrophes for possessives and proper names
+    - Diacritical marks are acceptable e.g. for loan words